-By limiting the drivetrain output, BMW is able to preserve the mechanical integrity of the engine and transmission, allowing you a much better chance of reaching an auto shop to inspect and/or repair the malfunction.
-BMW has gone to some lengths to try and educate their customers about this feature so that they will respond in the right way when confronted with it.
+By limiting the drivetrain output, BMW can preserve the engine's and transmission's mechanical integrity, allowing you a much better chance of reaching an auto shop to inspect and repair the malfunction.
+BMW has gone to some lengths to try and educate its customers about this feature so that they will respond in the right way when confronted with it.

-Those with some mechanical knowledge themselves can take limp mode’s activation as a cue to pull over and perform some simple checks on the car themselves to see if there are leaks, signs of damage, or any other indications as to what is wrong with the car.
+Those with some mechanical knowledge can take limp mode’s activation as a cue to pull over and perform straightforward checks on the car themselves to see if there are leaks, signs of damage, or any other indications of what is wrong with the vehicle.

 Limp Mode: FAQs